lafriedel/100-days-of-code/log.md

 **Thoughts:** I did figure out eventually how to layer the text over the image, but realized it wasn't a good solution.
 I came up with a new solution for the page header that I'm happy with.
 It felt good to finish a project, even though it was very simple and small.

 **Link to Work:** [Tribute Page](https://codepen.io/lafriedel/pen/ZvreXb)

+### R1D6: 1/13/18

+**Today's Progress**: Worked with Bootstrap today to add content to my personal portfolio page.

+**Thoughts:** I'm enjoying seeing how code works and doesn't work.
+It's like a puzzle.